artagel/radarr-genre-filter/README.md

 ```

 ## Example
 Want to delete all Horror flicks that don't have a minimum score of 70%, and ask you to verify before deleting?
-Use the syntax below:
+Use the syntax following syntax:
 `run_radarr_filter.py --filter Horror --deletefile --addexclusion --verify --minscore 70`

 ## Radarr Issues